swissbib/metadataNationalLicencesDocumentation/pages/output/03cauthentication-requirements-registration-service.md

 ## Context

 For the [Swiss National Licences](http://www.swissuniversities.ch/fileadmin/swissuniversities/Dokumente/DE/UH/SUK_P-2/Abstract_Nationallizenzen.pdf), private users are allowed to access protected online content, if they live in Switzerland.
-Interested persons will need to [create a Swiss Edu-Id](https://eduid.ch/web/registration/1/) account and fulfill some special conditions.
+Interested persons will need to [create a Swiss edu-ID](https://eduid.ch/web/registration/1/) account and fulfill some special conditions.

-The Swiss Edu-Id framework is developed by [Switch](http://www.switch.ch/).
+The Swiss edu-ID framework is developed by [Switch](http://www.switch.ch/).
 It is a Single-Sign-On [Shibboleth based](https://en.wikipedia.org/wiki/Shibboleth_%28Internet2%29) platform.
 The main authentication features (user management, passwords, verified mobile phone number, verified post address) are dealt with by Switch.
 As some of the requirements are specific to National Licences, they need to be added to the swissbib platform.

 The estimated number of potential users is 1000.